 “We are looking at retail growth over the next five years as roughly the same as the rate of inflation, about 4.5 percent, but that isn’t to say everyone will be growing equally,” Gildenberg says.
 “We see non-store and online growth of 11.4 percent and the bricks-and-mortar segment growing at 3.5 percent … [and] losing market share.
 Right now, non-store accounts for approximately 7 percent of non-automobile consumer sales, but we see that doubling to 14 percent by 2020.”

-B i-Lo emerged from Chapter 11 in May 2010 after operating for 14 months under bankruptcy protection.
+Food for thought B i-Lo emerged from Chapter 11 in May 2010 after operating for 14 months under bankruptcy protection.
 Controlled by private equity fund operator Lone Star, it acquired the remnants of the Winn-Dixie chain in December 2011.
 Bi-Lo was the smaller of the two entities, hence 2012’s triple-digit sales increase.

 This spring Bi-Lo also acquired three groups of supermarkets from Delhaize Group: 72 Sweetbay stores in Florida; 72 Harveys markets in Georgia, Florida and South Carolina; and 22 Reid’s Groceries in South Carolina.